-Due to the sparseness of observations in the first fifty years of the last century, as shown in Figure 2a and better described later (D1.3.1 and D2.2.1), it is not possible to bring about a proper reanalysis in the first part of the period under investigation.
-We will refer more properly for the first fifty years to a reconstruction of the Mediterranean climate variability.
-A reanalysis is possible in the last fifty years thanks to increasing data availability with time as shown in Figure 2b-c.
-Therefore the present activity is renamed "Reconstruction-Reanalysis" (RR) of the Mediterranean Sea climate variability.
+Due to the sparseness of observations in the first fifty years of the last century, as shown in Figure 2a and better described in Deliverables D1.3.1 and D2.2.1, it is not possible to build a proper reanalysis in the first part of the period under investigation.
+We will refer more

-A detailed analysis of RR quality will be evaluated during the third year of activity, as reported in the project document of work, both from a quantitative point of view, as in Adani et al. 2011, and a qualitative point of view, referring to the wide existing literature.
+A detailed analysis of RR quality will be evaluated during the third year of activity, as reported in the Executive Plan, both from a quantitative point of view, as in Adani et al. 2011, and a qualitative point of view, referring to the wide existing literature.
 The expected RR quality will vary according to the availability of observations.
 The constant data search/discovery and update of our database will improve progressively the final RR quality.
 This can be obtained also thanks to the technical advancements introduced in the RR system, like the Ocean General Circulation Model (OGCM) and the data assimilation technique.